-The MacBook Pro range starts with a decent-spec laptop that will suit most users, to a power-packed head turner for those with a seriously generous budget.
+The MacBook Pro range starts with a decent-spec laptop that will suit most users, moving up to a power-packed head turner for those with a seriously generous budget.
 Realistically, you don't need to plump for the top-end model unless you're really looking to do some serious graphics work.

-Touch Bar models also enable Touch ID as a way to log into sites or pay for items.
+All models also enable Touch ID as a way to log into sites or pay for items.
 Again, its a nicety, not a necessity.